drachrist/tiktok-research-tools/README.md

 # TikTok Research Tools

+**A simple but powerful tool for collecting TikTok data for academic research — no coding required.**
-A browser-based interface for collecting data from the [TikTok Research API](https://developers.tiktok.com/products/research-api/), developed as part of the **Influencer Stories** project at the University of Birmingham.

-Developed by **Dr Alex Christiansen**, University of Birmingham.
+This tool provides a browser-based interface for the [TikTok Research API](https://developers.tiktok.com/products/research-api/), making it straightforward to build systematic datasets from TikTok without needing to write any code.
+It was developed as part of the **Influencer Stories** project at the University of Birmingham by **Dr Alex Christiansen**.

 An earlier, more limited version of the data collection approach implemented here was used in:

 > Christiansen, A., Craythorne, S.-L., Crawford, P., Larkin, M., Gohil, A., Strutt, S., & Page, R. (2025).
-Multimodal Analysis of Stories Told by Mental Health Influencers on TikTok.
-Health Expectations: An International Journal of Public Participation in Health Care and Health Policy, 28(3), e70226. [https://doi.org/10.1111/hex.70226](https://doi.org/10.1111/hex.70226)
+Multimodal Analysis of Stories Told by Mental Health Influencers on TikTok. *Health Expectations*, 28(3), e70226. https://doi.org/10.1111/hex.70226

-## Overview

-Most social media research tends to focus on keywords and hashtags as the only metrics for locating appropriate content, with engagement metrics occasionally serving as a filter.
-But This vastly underestimates the flexibility provided by the TikTok Research API.
-This tool provides a point-and-click interface for the full range of TikTok Research API endpoints, making systematic data collection accessible to researchers without extensive programming experience.
-Features include:

-* Accessing video metadata such as AIGC tags, voice-to-text auto-transcription, music ID and other aspects unique to TikTok.
-* Accessing comment data, including reply structures that allow recreation of comment threads
-* Accessing TikTok shop data, including item IDs, item descriptions and item reviews
+---

-## Requirements
+## **Before You Start**

-### TikTok Research API Access

-This tool requires an approved TikTok Research API account.
-Access is available to academic researchers at eligible institutions.
-To apply, visit the [TikTok Research API page](https://developers.tiktok.com/products/research-api/).
+This tool requires an approved **TikTok Research API** account.
+This is a separate application process run by TikTok, available to academic researchers at eligible institutions.
+If you do not yet have API access, you can apply at the [TikTok Research API page](https://developers.tiktok.com/products/research-api/).
+Note that ethical approval from your institution is a standard requirement of the application process and that procuring access can take a while - I'd recommend starting this as early as possible in your project.

-**You must have your own approved API credentials before using this tool.** The tool does not provide or share API access.

-### Software Requirements
+Once you have been approved, TikTok will provide you with a **client key** and **client secret** — two strings of characters that act as your login credentials for the API.
+You will need these to use this tool.

+---

+## Quick Start (Windows)

+If you are on a Windows computer, getting started takes four steps:

+**Step 1 — Install Python**

+Python is the programming language this tool runs on.
+If you do not already have it, download and install it from [python.org](https://www.python.org/downloads/).
+During installation, make sure to tick the box that says **"Add Python to PATH"** before clicking Install.

+**Step 2 — Download this tool**

+Click the green **Code** button at the top of this page, then click **Download ZIP**.
+Unzip the downloaded file somewhere convenient, such as your Desktop or Documents folder.

+**Step 3 — Launch the tool**

+Open the folder you just unzipped and double-click **run_tiktok_app.bat**.
+A small terminal window will appear briefly, and then the tool will open automatically in your web browser.
+You can minimise the terminal window but do not close it — it needs to stay running in the background to keep the tool working.

+**Step 4 — Enter your credentials**

+In the sidebar on the left, enter your TikTok Research API client key and client secret.
+Optionally, you can click **💾** to save them — you will only need to do this once, as they will be remembered for future sessions.
+Your credentials are stored only on your own computer and are never shared with anyone.

+You are now ready to collect data.

+---

+## Quick Start (Mac or Linux)

+**Step 1 — Install Python**

-- Python 3.8 or higher (Python 3.12 or newer is recommended)
+Download and install Python from [python.org](https://www.python.org/downloads/) if you do not already have it.
+Python 3.8 or higher is required.
-- The following Python packages: `streamlit`, `requests`

-Install dependencies with:
+**Step 2 — Download this tool**

+Click the green **Code** button at the top of this page, then click **Download ZIP**.
+Unzip the downloaded file somewhere convenient.

+**Step 3 — Install dependencies**

+Open a Terminal, navigate to the folder you just unzipped, and run:

 ```
 pip install streamlit requests
 ```

-## Getting Started

-### Windows

-Double-click `run_tiktok_app.bat`.
-This will install any missing dependencies and open the app in your browser automatically.

-### Mac / Linux

-Open a terminal, navigate to the folder containing the script, and run:
+**Step 4 — Launch the tool**

+In the same Terminal window, run:

 ```
 streamlit run tiktok_research_app.py
 ```

-### Entering Your Credentials
+The tool will open automatically in your web browser.

+**Step 5 — Enter your credentials**

-On first use, enter your TikTok Research API client key and client secret in the sidebar.
-You can click **Save credentials** to store them locally in a `.env` file so you do not need to re-enter them each session.
-Credentials are stored only on your machine and are never transmitted anywhere other than to TikTok's authentication endpoint.
-Make sure to store your credentials somewhere safe and to never share them with anyone.
+In the sidebar on the left, enter your TikTok Research API client key and client secret.
+Optionally, you can click **💾** to save them — you will only need to do this once, as they will be remembered for future sessions.
+Your credentials are stored only on your own computer and are never shared with anyone.

-## Features
+---

+## What Can I Collect?

-The tool is organised into five modes, selectable at the top of the interface:
+The tool is organised into five modes, selectable at the top of the interface.

 ### Collect Video Data

-Search for videos using a flexible query builder.
-Supports:
+This is the core mode of the tool.
+You can collect video metadata in two ways:

-- **Account-centric collection** — enter a list of usernames to collect all videos from specific accounts within a date range, with no keyword filtering required
+**By account** — enter a list of TikTok usernames and the tool will collect all of their videos within a date range you specify.
+This is useful when you have identified a set of relevant accounts and want to build a complete dataset of their content.
+No keywords or hashtags are needed.
-- **Keyword and hashtag queries** — build complex boolean queries using AND, OR and NOT logic across multiple term groups
-- **Filters** — region, video length, view count, comment count

-Note that date ranges longer than 30 days are automatically split into monthly chunks, as required by the API.
+**By keyword or hashtag** — build a search query using combinations of keywords and hashtags, joined with AND, OR and NOT logic.
+This is more similar to how most social media research tools work.

+The two approaches can also be combined, e.g. for collecting videos from a set of accounts that also mention a particular keyword.
+Additionally, a filter can be applied to ensure a minimum level of engagement (likes, shares, comments) to ensure that the data you collect is relevant for your research.

+* Video data includes: post date, username, region, video description, auto-generated transcription (voice to text), music ID, like count, comment count, share count, view count, hashtags, AIGC (AI-generated content) labels, and more.
+* Note that the TikTok API only allows queries covering 30 days at a time.
+If you select a longer date range, the tool handles this automatically by splitting it into monthly chunks.

 ### Collect Comment Data

-Collect comments for a list of videos.
-Accepts either a CSV produced by the video collection mode or an uploaded file.
-Includes:
-- A request budget estimator based on actual comment counts from the video data
-- Optional sampling (by view count, comment count, or random) to manage API usage
-- Parallel fetching to speed up collection
+Once you have collected video data, you can use this mode to collect the comments on those videos.
+You can load the video CSV you collected in the previous step, optionally sample it down to a manageable number of videos, and then fetch all available comments.
+Comment data includes the comment text, like count, timestamp, and reply structure, which allows comment threads to be reconstructed.

+The tool shows an estimate of how many API requests a collection run will use before you start, so you can manage your daily allowance (1,000 requests per day, shared across all modes except follower/following requests).

 ### Collect User Data

-Query user-level data for a list of accounts:
+Query user-level information for a list of accounts, including their pinned videos, liked videos, followers, and following lists.
-- **Pinned videos** — single request per user
-- **Liked videos** — paginated
-- **Followers / Following** — paginated (note: these endpoints have a higher daily limit of 20,000 requests)

 ### Playlist Info

-Retrieve metadata and video IDs for one or more playlists by playlist ID.
+Retrieve the metadata and full video ID list for one or more TikTok playlists, using the numeric playlist ID from the playlist URL.

 ### TikTok Shop

-Query TikTok Shop data for EU-based shops, including shop info, products, and reviews.
-Can be run as individual steps or as a single sequential workflow from shop name through to reviews.
+Query TikTok Shop data for shops operating in the EU, including shop details, product listings, and customer reviews.
+Can be run step by step or as a single workflow from shop name through to reviews.

 ---

-## Query Presets
+## Saving Query Presets

-Frequently used query configurations can be saved as named presets using the sidebar.
-Presets are stored locally in `tiktok_presets.json`.
+If you have a query you want to run again in future — for example a particular combination of accounts or keywords — you can save it as a named preset using the sidebar.
+Presets are stored locally in a file called `tiktok_presets.json` in the same folder as the tool.

-## Output

-All data is saved as CSV files to a location you specify.
-No data is uploaded, shared, or stored remotely.

 ---